Category Archives: Eastern Europe

 The Comeback of the Czech New Wave Cinema

 The Czech nouvelle vague cinema is back in vogue.
 Fifty years after Warsaw Pact tanks quelled the political and cultural reform movement in Czechoslovakia, Europe has rediscovered the genius of Czech filmmaking from the 1960s.
-Movies like Loves of a Blonde, The Joke, and Cremator have withstood the test of time and still capture the imagination of viewers and art critics alike.
+Movies like Loves of a Blonde, The Joke, and The Cremator have withstood the test of time and still capture the imagination of viewers and art critics alike.
 In the past year, Czech New Wave film festivals have been organized on all continents.
-In 2018, Czech cultural centers from Brussels and London to New York and Bucharest featured many movies directed by the nouvelle vague generation, drawing large crowds.
+This year, Czech cultural centers from Brussels and London to New York and Bucharest featured many movies directed by the nouvelle vague generation, drawing large crowds.

 Read further in Muftah Magazine.